-- Does my child need to be screened for any other mental health problems?
+- Does my child need to be screened for any other mental health disorders?

 - Is my child at increased risk of any long-term complications from this condition?

-- Do you recommend any changes at home or school to encourage my child's recovery?
+- Do you recommend any changes at home or school to improve my child's behavior?

 - Should I tell my child's teachers about this diagnosis?